Here is how you can write off bad debts in QuickBooks Desktop

 - Having clicked on New, the next step is to hit on Expenses from the Account type dropdown.

-- Afterward, in the Detail Type dropdown, hit on the Bad Debts option.
+- Afterwards, in the Detail Type dropdown, hit on the Bad Debts option.

 - Once the above-mentioned steps are complete, you need to hit on Save and Close.